hackerdom-pot/DNSNeed/README.md

-**MSDNSScan** is used to identify DNS records for target domains, check for zone transfers and conduct subdomain enumeration.
+**DNSNeed** is used to identify DNS records for target domains, check for zone transfers and conduct subdomain enumeration.
 There really isn't much special about it, and it's a lot like other tools you see installed on Kali.
 The goal is to implement some custom tooling into a "MayorSec Toolkit" to be released sometime in the future.

 Usage
-Installing MSDNSScan
+Installing DNSNeed

 git clone https://github.com/gokulash123/DNSNeed.git